 What the law says

-Parents have a legal responsibility for ensuring that children of compulsory school age receive a full-time education 'suitable to their age, ability, aptitude and any special education needs that they may have either by regular attendance at school or otherwise' Section 7 Education Act 1996.
+Parents have a legal responsibility for ensuring that children of compulsory school age receive a full-time education.
+It should be 'suitable to their age, ability, aptitude and any special education needs that they may have'.
+This can be 'either by regular attendance at school or otherwise'.
+Section 7 Education Act 1996.

-The school may request a penalty notice and one will be issued by the council if the request meets the criteria of the Code of Conduct.
+The school may request a penalty notice from the council.
+One will be issued by the council if the request meets the criteria of the Code of Conduct.
 There is no right of appeal against the issuing of a penalty notice.

 Parents may discharge their potential liability for this absence period by paying the penalty notice.
 Failure to pay the penalty notice may result in prosecution in the magistrate’s court under Section 444 of the Education Act 1996.

 The offence under Section 444 (1) of the Education Act 1996 carries a maximum fine of £1000 and the council will also seek to recover costs.

 The more serious offence under Section 444 (1a) has a range of sentencing options for the court to impose on each responsible parent, including:

 - Fine of up to £2,500

 - Subject to a Parenting order – can be added to other sentences